Therapy for Snoring and Sleep Apnea

 - Gasping for air during sleep

 Sleep apnea should be taken seriously because, if left untreated, it can result in such complications as high blood pressure, diabetes, and stroke.

 Laser reduction of excessive tissue UPPP (Uveolopalatopharyngoplasty)

-The UPPP procedure is one designed to reduce excessive tissue in the throat area.
+The UPPP procedure is designed to reduce excessive tissue in the throat area.
 Dr. Omidi will assess you and determine if you are a candidate for this procedure.
-Dr. Omidi often employs fractionated CO2 laser to reduce the tissues making this procedure safer with much faster recover.
+Dr. Omidi often employs fractionated CO2 laser to reduce the tissues making this procedure safer with much faster recovery.

 Sleep Apnea Appliances

 You can breathe freely again!
 Safe and effective, oral appliance therapy is the golden standard for the treatment of obstructive sleep apnea.
 Approved by the FDA, this device allows you to eliminate heavy snoring and treat daytime sleepiness without costly surgery.
 When you sleep, your airway passage may become temporarily blocked due to the pressure from your jaw, causing you to stop breathing and gasp for air.
 Oral appliance therapy works by moving your lower jaw forward to open up the airway while you sleep.
 This comfortable device not only reduces loud snoring but also addresses insomnia and other sleep-related problems.
 Learn more about oral appliance therapy to find out whether it is right for you and enjoy restful sleep.